SoftwareHeritage/swh-environment/README.md

 This will build docker images and run them.

 Press Ctrl-C when you want to stop it.

-Note: the db initialization process is a manual step for now because it is not yet "idempotent", but (hopefully) this will be fixed any time soon.

 To run them in a detached (background) mode: